Finite determining parameters feedback control for distributed nonlinear dissipative systems - a computational study: Introduction

-In this paper, we implement the feedback control algorithm for a simple reaction-diffusion equation, the Chafee-Infante equation, which is the real version of the complex Ginzburg-Landau equation, and for the Kuramoto-Sivashinksy equation (KSE), a model for flame front propagation or flowing thin films on inclined surface.
-We give rigorous stability analysis for the feedback control algorithm for stabilizing the zero unstable steady state solution and derive the sufficient conditions relating the control parameters and model parameter values.
-The analysis for the more general case of stabilizing a nonzero reference solution of the KSE is provided in the appendix.
+In this article we verify the validity of this global feedback control algorithm using various numerical experiments.
+In particular, we implement the control scheme for a simple reaction-diffusion equation, the Chafee-Infante equation, which is the real version of the complex Ginzburg-Landau equation, and for the Kuramoto-Sivashinksy equation (KSE).
+(See, e.g., \cite{Gomes_2016A, Gomes_2016B, Thompson_2016} for a few recently proposed control strategy for stabilizing falling liquid film flows in the stochastic and deterministic case).
+We give rigorous global stability analysis for the feedback control algorithm for stabilizing a reference unstable steady state solution for the one-dimensional KSE and derive the sufficient conditions on the parameter regime to achieve the control objective.
+We also implement the algorithm for control of nonlinear parabolic system governing model equations for catalytic rod with or without uncertainty, which are examples of case studies studied in \cite{Christofidesbook}.
+We show that the simpler feedback control algorithm performs as expected achieving similar success.